 MAILTO = ""

-However, we don't recommend doing this because if your script stops working properly and starts emitting error messages, you'll never see them.
-Instead, filter the cron messages into a separate folder of your mail program and delete them a few days later: that way, if something goes wrong, you can look back over the last few cron messages and see what happened.
+A better approach is to modify your script so that it does not print any output when it works correctly, but still prints an error when something goes wrong.
+If that’s not possible, you may want to filter the cron messages into a separate folder of your mail program and delete them a few days later: that way, if something goes wrong, you can look back over the last few cron messages and see what happened.

 crontab -r

-(If you have multiple cron jobs — that is, you have multiple lines in your crontab — and you just want to remove one of the jobs, use "crontab -e" instead and delete the appropriate line.)
+If you have multiple cron jobs — that is, you have multiple lines in your crontab — and you just want to remove one of the jobs, use “crontab -e” instead and delete the appropriate line.

 We have a few commonsense policies about cron jobs: